olivia-em/docblog/src/physcomp/week5.md

 [visualization project](https://www.arduino.cc/education/visualization-with-arduino-and-processing/) that uses Processing, but we faced some issues trying to get
 Processing and Arduino IDE to talk to eachother.
 We thought it was a problem with getting the right serial port name, but even then, we couldn't get the interaction to work.
 Kalinda then replicated a lab that's coming up in a few weeks that connect p5.js and the arduino, using a potentiometer.
 This seems really promising, but it's a little black-boxy because we don't really understand how p5 knows that its getting data from the A0 pin.
-Once we figure that out, we thi
+Once we figure that out (we've scheduled some office hours to ask about that), we're probably going to have 2-3 types of interaction that will change p5.js visuals.
+I'm happy about changing to p5 from Processing, because that's something we already have experience in from ICM, while Processing required learning a somehwhat different syntax that may have been too much to do at this point for our project.
+Also, I'm thinking I'd like to build something to contain the circuit, like some sort of box or board where only the sensors are visible/accessible, but we'll probably do that after we finalize the set-up and start coding in p5.